 Why you should listen

 Think of microinsurance the way you think of microloans.
 The average farmer insured in this way has a half-acre farm and pays just two Euros as an annual premium.
 Rather than using farm visits to determine damages, cloud data determines when payouts are due to farmers.
-Building this program has taken Goslinga's team at the Syngenta Foundation six years and has greatly tested their aptitude for creative problem-solving, from figuring out how to get farmers to trust insurance companies to creating technological solutions to help map which farmers are using the product.
+Building this program has taken the Syngenta Foundation six years and has greatly tested their aptitude for creative problem-solving, from figuring out how to get farmers to trust insurance companies to creating technological solutions to help map which farmers are using the product.

 What others say